Neil Dewar: Sheffield Wednesday

 Dewar signed for First Division Sheffield Wednesday on 29 December 1933 in an exchange deal that saw George Nevin and Jack Ball move in the other direction across the Pennines.
 The deal was valued at £3,000 and was criticised by some Wednesday fans as Ball was a prolific goalscorer for the Owls.

 Dewar's actions off the field overshadowed his performance on the field during his early spell at the club; he had eloped with the daughter of Manchester United director councillor A. E. Thompson.
 The couple eventually married in a registry office but the scandal surrounding the affair led to the resignation of Thompson from the United board.
 A few months later, during Dewar's first season in Sheffield, the couple had a child, Neil junior, who also went on to become a footballer, playing for Altrincham.
+In 1945, the couple had a second son, Ross, who went on to serve with the 2nd Battalion, The Parachute Regiment for 37 years.

 On the pitch, Dewar proved to be a good purchase for Wednesday manager Billy Walker, with the striker going straight in to the team and scoring on a regular basis.
 Despite only joining the club halfway through the season, he finished his first term at the club as joint top goal scorer (with Harry Burgess and Mark Hooper) on 13 goals.

 Halfway through the 1934–35 season, Dewar lost his place in the side to Jack Palethorpe and as a result missed all of Wednesday's matches in the FA Cup, including the 1935 FA Cup Final victory over West Bromwich Albion.
 The season was highly successful for the Owls, with the club finishing third in Division One.

 He regained his place in the first team the following season and scored the only goal in the victory over Arsenal in the Charity Shield.
 Dewar played in the majority of Sheffield Wednesday's matches over the rest of the season and finished as the club's top scorer with 21 goals.

 Despite playing in less than half of the club's matches in the 1936–37 season, Dewar managed to repeat the feat, scoring 10 goals in a poor season for Wednesday.
 He made a total of 95 appearances for the Owls, scoring an impressive 50 goals, however the club were in decline and after the end of the 1936–37 season, with Wednesday relegated to the Second Division, he decided to return to his native Scotland after never really settling in England.